vybresson/AI-Awesome/README.md

 ## Text

+- https://www.scarlettpanda.com/  : Storytelling for children with image and audio
 - https://www.bedtimestory.ai/  : Craft wonderful bedtime stories – powered by AI
 - https://writesonic.com/ : Best AI Writer for Creating
 - https://www.compose.ai/ : Compose AI is a Chrome extension that cuts your writing time by 40% with AI-powered autocompletion & text generation.